active-threat-hunting/active-threat-hunting/ansible/blue-team-tools/kolide-fleet/README.md

 ### kolide-fleet ansible playbook

-### This playbook runs kolide-fleet in Docker using a self-signed SSL certificate
+This playbook runs kolide-fleet in Docker using a self-signed SSL certificate

+### Installation:

 1. Install the Ansible roles that are dependencies for the playbook to run: